syncfusion-content/xamarin-docs/Xamarin/Introduction/Troubleshooting/PathTooLongException.md

    ![](images/img2.png)

 3. If the above steps did not resolve the error, move the Xamarin folder to a shorter path, manually.
-The Xamarin folder can be found in the below location.
+You can find the folder under (if you have not moved the samples folder during installation).

-   {Essential Studio installed location}\Syncfusion\Essential Studio{version}
+   {C:\Users\Public\Documents\Syncfusion\{version}\}